-Many capabilities supported by artificial intelligence are available in products across a wide range of industries with many more coming to market soon.
-In journalism, artificial intelligence tools create powerful opportunities to evolve and improve processes and workflows at all stages of news work including newsgathering, story creation, distribution, audience engagement and business models for news.
+In journalism, artificial intelligence and automation tools create powerful opportunities to evolve and improve processes and workflows at all stages of news work including newsgathering, story creation, distribution, audience engagement and business models for news.
 Right now, many news organizations — especially at the local level — are experiencing serious economic challenges and many communities are facing a dearth of high-quality reporting about what’s happening in their governments and neighborhoods.

 Read more about the intersection of AI and local news in this survey of AI efforts in the news industry conducted by Knight Foundation working with industry experts John Keefe and Jeremy Merrill, and Youyou Zhou.

-Check out our info session slides for a few examples of AI news projects.
+Check out our info session slides from last year for a few examples of AI news projects.

 Get in touch with AI and Local News Community and Project Lead Matt MacVey at firstname.lastname@example.org